Mathias Bourgue

-Mathias Bourgue (/fr/; born 18 January 1994) is a French tennis player playing on the ATP Challenger Tour.
+Mathias Bourgue (/fr/; born 18 January 1994) is a French former professional tennis player.
 He has a career-high ATP singles ranking of No. 140 achieved on 24 April 2017.

 Career

-He received a wildcard to advance to the singles main draw in the 2016 French Open, where he reached the second round defeating Jordi Samper Montaña, before losing to world No. 2 Andy Murray in five sets.
+Bourgue received a wildcard to advance to the singles main draw in the 2016 French Open, where he reached the second round defeating Jordi Samper Montaña, before losing to world No. 2 Andy Murray in five sets.

 He also received a wildcard for the qualifying competition at the 2024 French Open, where he failed to qualifying, losing in the final round to Zizou Bergs.

+Bourgue retired from professional tennis in December 2025.